MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/FinanceAdvanced/finance-how-to-process-certificates-of-supply.md

 ---
-    title: How to: Process Certificates of Supply | Microsoft Docs
+    title: How to Process Certificates of Supply | Microsoft Docs
     description: When you sell goods to a customer in another EU country/region, you must send the customer a certificate of supply that the customer must sign and return to you.
     services: project-madeira
     documentationcenter: ''